sinch/readme-sync/README.md

 #### `fetch`

-Fetches up-to-date contents from Readme via their public API in a local folder.
+Fetches up-to-date contents from ReadMe via their public API in a local folder.
-This command will create or update local `.md` files that represent the current content in Readme, organized in directories that mimic the category/page hierarchy stored in Readme.
+This command will create or update local `.md` files that represent the current content in ReadMe, organized in directories that mimic the category/page hierarchy stored in ReadMe.

 **Usage examples**